Beej126/Elevator/README.md

 Solution is compiling on Visual Studio 2017 v15.4.0 with Desktop C++ workload installed.

 I should mention, I am not at all a C++ programmer.
-This code is likely to be riddled with copy-paste bugs.
+This code is likely to be riddled with copy-paste bugs and inefficiencies.